EnQuest prolongs Petrofac’s gig on North Sea platform

 Oil and gas company EnQuest has awarded a long-term contract extension to Petrofac, an energy services provider, to continue supporting a platform in the UK North Sea, which it has been doing for almost two decades.

-Following this three-year contract extension, Petrofac informed on Thursday that it is set to take its tenure supporting the Kittiwake platform into two decades.
+Following this three-year contract extension, Petrofac informed on Thursday that it was set to take its tenure supporting the Kittiwake platform into two decades.

 Under the terms of the contract renewal, Petrofac will continue in its capacity as Duty Holder of the Kittiwake platform in the Central North Sea, a role it has held with EnQuest since 2014, and the asset’s previous owners since 2003.